 Time: 12pm – 1:30pm

-Details: Click to register.
+Details: Click to register and learn more.
 Lunch is provided.
 Space is limited.

 Let’s Talk International is a semi-structured discussion group and safe space for study abroad returnees, international students, third culture kids, and anybody interested in international/intercultural experiences to explore topics such as identity development, cultural adjustment, cross-cultural relationships, and general navigation of life across cultures.